Unfulfilled Watch Tower Society predictions: 1975: The worldwide jubilee

-Less-cautious language appeared in publications distributed only to members of the group.
+Less cautious language appeared in publications distributed only to members of the group.
 In a 1968 issue of the monthly bulletin Kingdom Ministry, adherents were encouraged to increase their preaching activities because time was running out rapidly: "Less than a hundred months separate us from the end of 6000 years of man's history.
 What can you do in that time?"
 Some Witnesses sold their possessions, postponed surgery, or cashed in their insurance policies to prepare for Armageddon, and in May 1974, the Watch Tower Society told members: "Reports are heard of brothers selling their homes and property and planning to finish out the rest of their days in this old system in the pioneer service.
 Certainly, this is a fine way to spend the short time remaining before the wicked world's end."

-Talks at congregation meetings and assemblies also disseminated the prophecy.
+Talks at congregation meetings and assemblies also disseminated the prediction.
 Speakers at some conventions highlighted the phrase "Stay alive till '75" and urged the audience to maintain their meeting attendance or risk losing their lives at Armageddon.
 The Dutch branch overseer urged the audience at a "Divine Purpose" district convention in 1974 to "pioneer" (take part in full-time preaching) as the end approached:

 Many of us have suffered misery, sickness and death.
 You don't have to experience that any more.
 The new order is near [...]
 Sell your house, sell everything you own and say, oh boy, how long can I carry on with my private means.
 That long?
 Get rid of things!
 Pioneer!
 Plan to shower people with magazines during these last few months of this dying system of things!"

-Yet The Watchtowers public coverage of the same series of conventions expressed a far more cautious tone.
+The Watchtowers public coverage of the same series of conventions expressed a more cautious tone.
 In its summary of the convention talks, the magazine reiterated the teaching that Bible chronology showed 6000 years of human existence would be completed in the mid-1970s, then pointed out: "These publications have never said that the world's end would come then.
 Nevertheless, there has been considerable individual speculation on the matter."
 What was certain, the magazine said, was that the end would come within the generation of those who saw the beginning of world tribulations in 1914.
 "So we can be confident that the end is near; we do not have the slightest doubt that God will bring it about [...] we have to wait and see exactly when, in the meantime keeping busy in God's service."